stacklio/stackl/README.md

 ```
 ### Uploading the documents to STACKL

-Go to the STACKL web interface, (use `kubectl get service` to get the IP address). use the `/documents/{type_name}` endpoint to POST the documents using the correct type.
+Go to the STACKL web interface, (use `kubectl get service -n stackl` to get the IP address). use the `/documents/{type_name}` endpoint to POST the documents using the correct type.

 ### Create stack instances